brownr46/geoguesser/README.md

 # Achievements Attempted

 * Beginner's Luck: I used Mapillary's API to search for viable street view locations and then retrieve the images.
-* Now we're cooking: I used the Google Maps Javacript API for the location picker and their Geocoding API to translate between geographic coordinates and place names.
+* Now we're cooking: I used the Google Maps Javacript API for the location picker and to calculate distances as well as their Geocoding API to translate between geographic coordinates and place names.
 * There's something about Firebase: I used Firebase for user authentication as well as Firestore to keep track of the leaderboard.
 * rEnder it: It's a game.
 * It's a friblork: Project was built with React.